-The first category includes the various specialized support systems for data gathering, processing, analysis and decision making support.
+Specialized support systems are used for data gathering, processing, analysis and decision making support.
 These tools are meant to help today’s knowledge workers, your maintenance technicians and engineers, do their jobs efficiently and more effectively.
-They are used to monitor equipment condition, analyze equipment performance trends, analyze failure history data, perform complex reliability calculations, provide support to equipment replacement decisions, forecast probabilities, etc. They are often designed as stand-alone systems to be used by trained specialists and they seldom integrate seamlessly with management information systems, that are.
+They are used to monitor equipment condition, analyze equipment performance trends, analyze failure history data, perform complex reliability calculations, provide support to equipment replacement decisions, forecast probabilities, etc. They are often designed as stand-alone systems to be used by trained specialists.
+Usually, they are tracking large data sets as we look for patterns.
+They are not transactional in nature, so they seldom integrate seamlessly with management information systems, that are.

-The second category includes the various management information systems: computerized maintenance management systems, enterprise asset management systems and enterprise resource planning systems.
-These systems automate business processes and information flows associated with a variety of business transactions.
-In maintenance these systems use the Work Order as their primary transaction document.
-These systems can produce management reports, schedules and plans from which it is possible to see trends in performance measures and then to make management decisions.
+The Work Order is the primary transaction tracking document.
+All the various transactions associated with getting work done and reported are tracked against that one document.
+You can get management reports, schedules and plans from which it is possible to see trends in performance measures and then to make management decisions.
 They support management processes.
-They are expensive to acquire, install, implement and operate.
-They can take months or even years to get going, however, when coupled with business process re-design, the implementation of effective maintenance, inventory and supply chain processes they can add a great deal of value
+They can be expensive to acquire, install, implement and operate.
+They can take months or even years to get going, however, when coupled with business process re-design, the implementation of effective maintenance, inventory, and supply chain processes they can add a great deal of value.
+Done poorly, they can create barriers to work execution and lead to production delays.

-In all these systems there is constant development and expansion of capability.
-The single purpose systems and simpler forms of management systems tend to be easier to use.
-The broader the capability and the greater the functionality encompassed in these systems the more difficult they tend to be to use.
-The suppliers of these systems are working hard to change that.
-One development is the emergence of standards for data interchange using internet architectures that would permit multiple systems, each having different purposes, to share data.
+One development is the emergence of standards for data interchange using internet architectures that would permit multiple systems, each having different purposes, to share data – one such standard is ISO 14224.
 This opens up the possibility for specialized decision support systems to gather needed data from management systems and vice versa.

 Uptime Training Courses Now Available: